emilyrlong/OpenRefine4Collections/OpenRefineTutorial.md

 1. Create a URL column
 * Edit Column > Add column based on this column... > Name the column 'objectURL' and add the GREL expression `"https://collections.vam.ac.uk/item/" + value`

+### objectType

+### primaryTitle

+### primaryPlace

+### primaryMaker Name

+### primaryMaker Association

+### primaryDate

+### primaryImageId
+This ID number can be used to find the JPG images of the objects where available.
+See the V&A developer's guide for images [here](https://developers.vam.ac.uk/guide/v2/images/introduction.html).
+1. Create an image URL column
+* Edit Column > Add column based on this column... > Name the column 'imageURL' and add the GREL expression ` "https://framemark.vam.ac.uk/collections/" + value + "/full/!600,400/0/default.jpg" `

 ### sampleMaterial
-Use Clustering for the sampleMaterial column OpenRefine can automatically detect values that just differ my capitalisation or punctuation, and you can easily update the values to match (e.g, Ceramic and ceramic).
+Use Clustering for the sampleMaterial column OpenRefine can automatically detect values that just differ by capitalisation or punctuation, and you can easily update the values to match (e.g, Ceramic and ceramic).
 Cluster > Check the 'Merge?' button for all relevant clusters > Merge selected & Close

+### sampleTechnique

+### sampleStyle

+### currentLocation displayName